 The above-mentioned safety tips will help you in ensuring a safe journey and happy experience, not once, but every time.

-Inspite of taking all the precautions mentioned above, still you get trapped inside a taxi, booked from online app, then please refer to our other article link of which is mentioned below:-
+In spite of taking all the precautions mentioned above, still you get trapped inside a taxi, booked from an online app, then please refer to our other article titled Trapped inside a Taxi!
+Now What?

 #uber #ola #lyft #taxi #safety #explicitfacts #explicit_facts